anteriovieira/vue-cast-props/README.md

 The `cast` property on your component provides a convenient way of converting props to common data types.

-The `cast` value should be an string.
+The `cast` value should be an string or type.
 The supported:

 | As string | As type | Description |
 |-----------|---------|-------------|